RoquetteTenreiro/WP2.1-Experiment.2020/README.md

 > Institute for Sustainable Agriculture (IAS-CSIC) - Córdoba, 2020

-Data from 'Las Trescientas' winter wheat experiment 2020 (Guadalcazar, Cordoba, Spain):

-1. This repository includes all data to be shared within the context of work package 2.1 of the EU project SHui.
+Data from 'Las Trescientas' winter wheat experiment 2020 (Guadalcazar, Cordoba, Spain).
+This repository includes all data to be shared within the context of work package 2.1 of the EU project SHui.

-Data corresponds to the field experiment conducted in 2019/20 by the agronomy department of the University of Cordoba and the Institute for Sustainable Agriculture (CSIC).
+1. Data corresponds to the field experiment conducted in 2019/20 by the agronomy department of the University of Cordoba and the Institute for Sustainable Agriculture (CSIC).
 Shapefiles:

  - Probes location and observation sites (SENTEK_probes.shp);